-Epoxy injection is a hardening substance that is used for structural repairs, like cracks under I-beams.
+However, epoxy injection is still useful for some kinds of repairs.
+Epoxy injection is a hardening substance you can use for structural repairs, like cracks under I-beams.

 Like other injections, the cause of the crack must be determined before it can be filled.
 This will help prevent the crack from returning.